 This first recipe is the easiest.

-- Obviously, it’s the green crème de menthe that gives the Grasshopper its green color and adds to its distinctive taste.
+- Green crème de menthe gives the Grasshopper its green color and adds to its distinctive taste.

 - White crème de cacao adds more flavor and smoothness.

-- If you want a thicker, richer drink, use heavy whipping cream instead of the half~and~half.
+- If you want a thicker, richer drink, use heavy whipping cream instead of half and half.

 Place the white crème de cacao and green crème de menthe in a blender with a couple of scoops of softened vanilla ice cream and process until blended.
 Oh so yummy.